About Big Cedar Lodge

 At Big Cedar, natural beauty and conservation is celebrated and showcased through everything we do.
 From nature-inspired accommodations and immersive wildlife attractions to breathtaking views.
 Johnny Morris hopes to encourage visitors and their families to connect with the nature that surrounds them and learn more about conservation, just as he has done his whole life.

 A Word From Our Founder

-You’ll quickly escape to another world as you meander down Big Cedar Lodge’s winding road and are greeted by a groundskeeper waving to you as you pass by.
-Our team has a genuine focus on creating unforgettable memories for you while you’re surrounded by the beauty of the Ozarks and true Ozarks hospitality.
+You’ll quickly escape to another world as you make your way down Big Cedar Lodge’s winding road and are greeted by a groundskeeper waving to you as you pass by.
+Our team is passionately focused on creating unforgettable memories for you while you’re surrounded by the beauty of the Ozarks and our genuine hospitality.

-There is much to discover!
-Big Cedar Lodge is a tribute to the magnificence of nature, the solidarity of history and the joy of family.
+There is much to discover at Big Cedar Lodge—a tribute to the magnificence of nature, the solidarity of history and the joy of family.
 We are a one-of-a-kind resort dedicated not only to preserving the soul of the wilderness, but in restoring your soul as well.
 Here, within a setting of incomparable natural beauty, you’ll stay in dramatic lodge-style accommodations, enjoy world-class recreation and amenities, and be catered to by a friendly, attentive staff.

 Whether it’s a family vacation, romantic getaway, special event, corporate retreat or sales meeting that brings you to our door, we promise you an experience that you’ll never forget.

 Bass Pro Shops & Big Cedar Lodge Founder